 Porto really put on a show for us on our latest trip to Portugal.
 Any Google image search will show you just how picturesque Porto is.
-We had planned on visiting it last year, but it just never happened for one reason or the other.
-I was determined to visit and kept a lookout for cheap tickets.
+Porto is worth visiting and this Porto guide will show you how to enjoy Porto in luxury, affordable luxury or Porto on a budget with lodging and food.

-Now that we live in Valencia, it’s a nice discovery to see direct flights from Valencia to Porto.
-Ryanair flies direct.
+Now that we live in Valencia, it’s a nice discovery to see flights from Valencia to Porto.
+Ryanair flies direct from Valencia to Porto.
 I’m happy to report that Porto is a charming city that has a lot going for it, and that l like it better than.. gasp..
 Lisbon.
-What’s even more interesting was that Federico not only felt the same, but that he really, really liked it.
 If Portugal is on your list of places to visit, try and squeeze in a Porto trip.
 Hopefully this Porto list of things to do and eat will entice you to visit.
 Best part is that a Porto vacation is surprisingly reasonable money wise as you’ll see.

 Affordable Luxury Guide To Porto Portugal: ( What to do, eat and where to stay in Porto )